 Ireland offers various scholarships and financial aid options for international students pursuing a Bachelor of Law degree.

-After completing a law undergraduate degree in Ireland, graduates have various career options.
+Graduates have various career options after completing a law undergraduate degree in Ireland.
 In addition to traditional roles such as solicitors and barristers, law graduates can use their qualifications to find positions in journalism, business, and criminology and even opt for a Master's in Law.

 On average, entry-level salaries for LLB graduates in Ireland can range from €25,000 to €40,000 per year.
 Experienced solicitors or barristers working in private practice or reputable law firms in major cities like Dublin may earn higher salaries, typically ranging from €50,000 to €80,000 or more per year.